Skip to Content

 Total incontinence is the continuous and total loss of urinary

-One cause of total incontinence is neurogenic bladder, a neurological problem that prevents the bladder from emptying properly.
+One cause is neurogenic bladder.
+This is a neurological problem that prevents the bladder from emptying as it should.
 Spinal cord injuries, multiple sclerosis, and other

 disorders that affect nerve function can also lead to total

-incontinence in women can also be caused by a vesicovaginal
+incontinence.
+In women it can be caused by a vesicovaginal

 tract and the vagina.